josikie/UAS-Microservice-CRUD-API-PL-SQL-UNSIA/README.md

 ```

 POST `http://127.0.0.1:5000/microservice/user/create_user`
-- used to create new user.
+- used to create a new user.
 - return JSON object containing status code and success.
 - need authorization (Admin role).
 - need JSON object on the body to send user's data that wants to be created: email, password, and role.